eProsima/Integration-Service-docs/docs/index.rst

 For more information on how to configure *eProsima Integration-Service* via YAML files, please refer to the following `link <https://soss.docs.eprosima.com/en/latest/yaml_config.html>`__.

+.. _additional_features:

 Additional features
 -------------------

 **Free and Open Source.**

 The *eProsima Integration-Service* core, and all **System-Handles** available to date are free and open source.
-Consult the :ref:`Related Links <related links>` section of the documentation to be redirected to the relevant repositories.
+Consult the :ref:`Related Links <related_links>` section of the documentation to be redirected to the relevant repositories.

 **Easily configurable.**